 CAN YOU FREEZE THAI COCONUT SOUP?

 Soups that contain dairy or non-dairy milk don’t do very well when frozen.
 They tend to separate and they will never regain their texture once reheated.
-You can, if you want to, freeze the soup base without the coconut milk and add it when reheating.
-Mushrooms don’t do very well either when frozen.
+You can if you want to, freeze the soup base without the coconut milk and add it when reheating.
+Mushrooms don’t do very well when frozen either.

 So I really wouldn’t recommend freezing this soup.